yachty66/AutoTest/README.md

     - give whole box a appropriate max width and center radios -
     - set question appropriately -
     - make a attractive submit button -
-    - throw an error if submit button is clicked but somewhere a checkmark is missing
+    - throw an error if submit button is clicked but somewhere a checkmark is missing -
-- [ ] add title, description and disclaimer
+- [x] add title, description and disclaimery
 - [ ] one dim plot
 - [ ] make convenient CLI for launching a test
 - [ ] create website where tests from github code are getting released
 - [ ] create launch video with sick ass demo software
 - [ ] support two dimensional test

+1. I believe that the advancement of technology is inevitable and unstoppable.
+[Effective Accelerationism]
+2. I believe that the advancement of technology is inevitable and unstoppable.
+[Effective Accelerationism]
+3. I believe that the advancement of technology is inevitable and unstoppable.
+[Effective Accelerationism]
+4. I believe that the advancement of technology is inevitable and unstoppable.
+[Effective Accelerationism]
+5. I believe that the advancement of technology is inevitable and unstoppable.
+[Effective Accelerationism]

+hey. in this life everything is god´

 whatdfi